dodoman8067/mcsm/README.md

 ## Description

 MCSM (MineCraft Server Manager) is a command-line program designed to manage Minecraft servers.
-Please note that the project is still a work in progress and may not be feature-complete.
+Note that this project is still work in progress and features may be buggy or not completed.

 ## Building